隐藏的税费

 Interesting that the city of Vancouver (with enormous fees) was not included.

-But are they too high a cost on top of all the other levels of government fees and regulatory costs?
+Are all these government fees, charges, taxes and regulatory burdens too high a cost?
 And where is all that money going?
 And are these funds being well-managed?
 Taxpayers aren't seeing many new daycares, hospitals or schools for the billions being taken from homebuilders.

 The new sewage treatment plant being managed by the Metro Vancouver regional government in North Vancouver is billions over budget while an independent audit has been shelved.
 Are all these various fees and charges levied on homebuilders simply building more bureaucracy...?